aws-iot-builder-tools/iot-reference-architectures/partner-attribution/README.md

 # Partner attribution for IoT Core

-This section of the repository is for partners, running IoT platforms on AWS, that interact with IoT Core using the HTTPS/REST APIs to publish data.
+This section of the repository is for partners, running IoT platforms on AWS, that interact with IoT Core.

+Partners using the HTTPS/REST APIs to publish data must conform to the "APN/1" format.

+Partners using MQTT to publish data must use the "APN/2" prefix instead of "APN/1".
+There are no restrictions on the "APN/2" format but it is best to match the "APN/1" format if possible for consistency.
+See [Attribution in systems using MQTT](#Attribution-in-systems-using-MQTT) for more information.
+That is the only section of this document that covers MQTT.
+AWS SDKs making REST calls have no notion of the MQTT CONNECT packet.
+Therefore the values are specified as individual headers in the HTTPS request.

 The code samples here demonstrate how to use the AWS SDKs to publish data to IoT Core and have the data attributed to a partner's platform and (optionally) to uniquely identify devices.

 <!-- toc -->